00sapo/zotero-skimming/README.md

 4. Select the downloaded `.xpi` and restart Zotero if prompted.
 5. **Optional**: Install Ollama from https://ollama.com/download
    Ollama is needed to efficiently run the LLM models locally.
-You can alternatively use a remote API endpoint.
-For Google and Deepseek, consider using a local LiteLLM gateway, which offers OpenAI-compatible API.
+You can alternatively use a remote API endpoint (DeepSeek recommended).
+For Google and Anthropic, consider using a local LiteLLM gateway, which offers OpenAI-compatible API.

 The add-on targets Zotero 9.x.
 It does not modify source PDFs; it creates native positioned highlight annotations.